awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-wafv2-webaclassociation.md

 **Note**
 This is the latest version of **AWS WAF**, named AWS WAFV2, released in November, 2019\.
 For information, including how to migrate your AWS WAF resources from the prior release, see the [AWS WAF Developer Guide](https://docs.aws.amazon.com/waf/latest/developerguide/waf-chapter.html)\.

 Use a web ACL association to define an association between a web ACL and a regional application resource, to protect the resource\.
-A regional application can be an Application Load Balancer \(ALB\), an Amazon API Gateway REST API, an AWS AppSync GraphQL API, or an Amazon Cognito user pool\.
+A regional application can be an Application Load Balancer \(ALB\), an Amazon API Gateway REST API, an AWS AppSync GraphQL API, an Amazon Cognito user pool, or an AWS App Runner service\.

 For Amazon CloudFront, don't use this resource\.
 Instead, use your CloudFront distribution configuration\.
 To associate a web ACL with a distribution, provide the Amazon Resource Name \(ARN\) of the [AWS::WAFv2::WebACL](aws-resource-wafv2-webacl.md) to your CloudFront distribution configuration\.
 To disassociate a web ACL, provide an empty ARN\.
 For information, see [AWS::CloudFront::Distribution](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cloudfront-distribution.html)\.